followmyutopia/devextreme-documentation/concepts/40 Angular Components/20 Component Configuration Syntax/72 DevExtreme Validation Features.md

-In the following example, two textboxes are put in a [validation group](/Documentation/ApiReference/UI_Widgets/dxValidationGroup/) that is validated on a button click.
-Each textbox has its own set of [validation rules](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/).
+In the following example, two textboxes are placed in a [validation group](/Documentation/ApiReference/UI_Widgets/dxValidationGroup/) that is validated on a button click.
+Each textbox has a set of [validation rules](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/).
 The validation result is displayed under the textboxes in a [validation summary](/Documentation/ApiReference/UI_Widgets/dxValidationSummary/).

     <!-- tab: app.component.html -->
     <dx-validation-group>